How do you prevent food poisoning?

 - Refer to our Minimum Cooking Temperatures Chart to be sure your foods have reached a safe temperature.

-If you’re not serving food right after cooking, keep it out of the temperature danger zone by using a heat source like a chafing dish, warming tray, or slow cooker .
+If you’re not serving food right after cooking, keep it out of the temperature danger zone (between 40°F (4°C) - 140°F (60°C)) where germs grow rapidly by using a heat source like a chafing dish, warming tray, or slow cooker.

 - Read package directions for cooking and follow them exactly to make sure food is thoroughly cooked.

-- If the food label says, “Let stand for x minutes after cooking,” follow the directions — letting microwaved food sit for a few minutes enables colder areas to absorb heat from hotter areas.
+- If the food label says, “Let stand for x minutes after cooking,” follow the directions — letting microwaved food sit for a few minutes allows food to cook thoroughly as colder areas absorb heat from hotter areas.

 - Stir food in the middle of heating.
 Follow package directions for commercially prepared frozen food; some are not designed to be stirred while heating.